uncharted-causemos/wm-docs/docs/rank-regions.md

 Each region rank is a weighted sum of the region's value in each dataset in your index.
 To enable comparisons across datasets, Causemos normalizes region values on a scale from 0&ndash;1, where 0 is low and 1 is high.
 The rank then is a sum of the products of the normalized values multiplied by their weights.

-Some countries may not be ranked at all.
-Causemos does not rank countries if they don't appear in one or more of the datasets in your index structure.
+Some countries may not have rankings.
+Causemos doesn't rank countries if they don't appear in one or more of the datasets in your index structure.

 ??? list "To explore region rankings on the map"